ycpcs/cs320-spring2017/assign/assign02.md

   and write a nontrivial program in that language
 * Learn about Javascript and AJAX for rich web client interfaces, develop a web application
-* Try developing your own website in Grails or Ruby on Rails
+* Try developing your own website using Grails or Ruby on Rails
 * Learn about programming embedded systems and hardware interfacing, e.g., AVR, Arduino, and then use it in a hardware project (a data logger, robot, etc.)